How Is Supermarket Pesto So Cheap?

 Garlic

 Even the choice of garlic can make a big difference in the final taste of a pesto.
-The small mountain village of Vessalico in the north-west of Italy is garlic's spiritual home, but it sets artisan producers back at least 4 or 5 times as much as sub-standard Chinese garlic which Tesco has previously been slammed for selling.
+The small mountain village of Vessalico in the north-west of Italy is garlic's spiritual home, but it sets artisan producers back at least four or five times as much as substandard Chinese garlic, which Tesco has previously been slammed for selling.

 Other bulking ingredients

-The meat industry is notorious for increasing the weight (and therefore cost) of their products by injecting them with brine.
+The meat industry is notorious for increasing the weight (and therefore cost) of its products by injecting them with brine.
 Sadly, the sauce industry isn't much better.
-A Which? investigation found some pesto producers bulking out their sauces with all kinds of cheap ingredients such as water, potato flakes, bamboo fibres, and sugar.
+A Which? investigation found some pesto producers bulking out their sauces with cheap ingredients such as water, potato flakes, bamboo fibres, and sugar.